 let them know when you are available.

-The line graph shows visit to and from the UK from 1979 to 1999.
-The bar chart shows the most popular countries visited by UK residents in 1999.
+Line and Bar Chart Visits to and from the UK from 1979 to 1999, and the most popular countries visited by UK residents in 1999.
+Write 150 words

 The chart below shows the expenditure on three categories among different age groups of residents in the UK in 2004.
 The chart below shows the expenditure on three categories amongSummarise the information by selecting and reporting the main features, and make comparisons where relevant.